AbhishekMathur11/Assistive-Robotic-UItrasound-/README.md

 This repository presents **RUSOpt**, a robust framework designed to optimize robotic ultrasound probe alignment for enhanced medical imaging.
 The project addresses the critical challenge of achieving precise probe orientation for both in-plane and out-plane ultrasound scanning, which is vital for diagnostic accuracy in various clinical settings.

-Check out the live deployment of the method with a Linear and Curved probe used for scanning on a 3D phantom with in and out of plane scanning using a Sawyer robot arm:
+Check out the live deployment of the method with a Linear and Curved probe used for scanning on a 3D phantom with in and out of plane scanning using a Sawyer robot arm where it explores the orientation space and aligns with the required normal direction eventually:

 https://github.com/user-attachments/assets/8589619f-c4e2-4680-b7eb-c70db622ac41